Treating customers fairly: the role of the phone

 • How phone calls can build trust and prevent harm.

-During Mental Health Awareness Week, we’re reminded of the unique challenges vulnerable individuals face on a daily basis.
+If our circumstances are more fortunate, we may not appreciate the unique challenges vulnerable individuals face on a daily basis.
 Whether it's keeping on top of household bills, managing debt, or navigating complex services, poor mental health can make even the simplest tasks feel daunting.
 According to the Mental Health Foundation, 34% of UK adults worry about meeting basic needs, a figure that has been exacerbated by the cost-of-living crisis.

 Vulnerability sadly creates an opening for exploitation and makes it easier for individuals to be taken advantage of.
 At the same time, scammers are becoming more sophisticated, with the use of AI and social media making it increasingly difficult to distinguish between legitimate offers and fraudulent schemes.
 The Financial Ombudsman reports that fraud and scam complaints are at their highest ever and scams are increasingly targeting vulnerable groups, those often less aware of digital security.